goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 Replication is basically recovery which never stops.
 It's a physical copy of the primary server that is kept synchronised.

-If you kill your primary or secondary server nothing can't go wrong if you set up archive recovery mode.
+If you kill your primary or secondary server, nothing can go wrong if you set up archive recovery mode.

 ```shell
 $ pg_ctlcluster standby